 At first, the idea seemed absurd.
 Why would a visitor - or anyone looking for a fun day out - want to spend time at the horse races?
 When an invitation arrived to visit Santa Anita Race Track near Los Angeles, I decided to take a look and was surprised when a quick scan of the Santa Anita Live website started to pique my curiosity.

-We went to Santa Anita to check it out and we're here to share our experience.
-This is what you'll find on this page:
+I went to Santa Anita with Millenial Guy to check it out and we're here to share our experience.

 A visit is quite inexpensive as long as you don't bet on the wrong horse.
 General admission costs less than a movie matinee, kids under 17 get in free when accompanied by a parent and it's free for everyone on Fridays.